Are you looking for new hire checklist templates? Then you are at the right place.

 Because this is the introductory period of adaptation, it is essential to help the new fellow and not swamp them.

-• Check that the employee has had discussions with the department head and all significant people in their role.
+- Check that the employee has discussed with the department head and all significant people.

-• Check that all equipment and software requirements are there.
+- Check that all equipment and software requirements are met.

-• Organize and request the new recruit to participate in team-building plans.
+- Organize and request the recruit to participate in team-building plans.

 First Month Onboarding Checklist

-During the first month, review how the employee performs and check their feelings about their new job.
+During the first month, review how employees perform and check their feelings about their new job.
 Then, find problems and solve them.

-• Plan a three and six months survey for the employee.
+- Plan a three and six-month survey for the employee.

 3 Months Onboarding Checklist